 SetGain message over the stream channel.
 This message include a parameter

-GainState indicating gain parameters to be configured including the dB gain which
+GainState indicating gain parameters to be configured including the dB gain that

 should be applied to the stream, muted and AGC enablement.